SaraHackle/hello-world-ice-cold-cornbreads/README.md

 # Hello, World

+My Very First Team Project at Nashville Software School.
+Learning the Basics of HTML and CSS

+## My Contribution
+The Iceland Page

 ## Goal

 Your team is going to build a travel brochure site.
 Each of you will pick a country that you have always wanted to visit and build a page with the following components.